Life History of the Northern Bobwhite

 During the breeding season, quail live alone or with their chicks.
 But once breeding is over, generally by September, quail unite into small flocks with 3-20 members.
 We call the flocks “coveys.”
 Membership in the covey is not fixed and some individuals move from covey to covey.
 A covey roosts at night with members in a circle, shoulder to shoulder, facing outwards towards danger.

 Coveys communicate with other coveys using a special whistle call.
 The covey call is given at about 15 minutes before daylight.
 Great habitat supports about one bird/acre, and from a well-positioned listening spot, a person can sometimes distinguish 10 coveys speaking to each other in the predawn hour.

-Quail live short lives: fewer than 20 percent live to be a year old.
-A three year old quail is well past middle age, and a 5-year-old quail is truly ancient.
+Quail live short lives: fewer than 20% live to be a year old.
+A three-year-old quail is well past middle age, and a five-year-old quail is truly ancient.
 Predation is the leading cause of death.
-Cooper’s hawks relish the big breasted adults.
+Cooper’s hawks relish the big-breasted adults.
 Even the eggs are sought after by predators.
 Large rat snakes can swallow every egg in a nest, and the parent quail too, if caught by the snake.
 Quail are highly productive breeders, which is nature’s way of handling the high predation.

 Length: 10 in.

 1-3 clutches per year with 12-14 eggs per clutch.
 Predators destroy about ½ of the nests.